Fair Jobs Code - procurement guidelines for departments and agencies

 • supply chain compliance.

-All Victorian Government departments, agencies and public bodies with applicable procurement contracts have responsibilities in relation to implementing the Code.
+All Victorian Government departments, agencies and public bodies with applicable procurement contracts have responsibilities in relation to implementing the code.

 What procurements are affected?

-What do Agencies need to do?
+What do agencies need to do?

-From 1 December 2022, Agencies will be required to ensure that:
+Agencies are required to ensure that:

-• tender documents and agreements include model clauses that give effect to the Code;
+• tender documents and agreements include Model Clauses that give effect to the code;

-• the Agency reports annually on Code compliance and outcomes.
+• the agency reports annually on code compliance and outcomes.

 For more information

-For more information about the Code, visit Fair Jobs Code.
+For more information about the code, visit Fair Jobs Code.

 1. Foreword

-By introducing the Code, the Government aims to encourage suppliers and businesses who have a history of compliance with industrial relations (IR) and occupational health and safety (OHS) laws and who support Fair Jobs Code Standards (FJC Standards) including promotion of job security and secure employment.
+By introducing the code, the Government aims to encourage suppliers and businesses who have a history of compliance with industrial relations (IR) and occupational health and safety (OHS) laws and who support Fair Jobs Code standards (FJC standards) including promotion of job security and secure employment.

-These Guidelines are designed to assist government departments, agencies and public bodies (Agencies) to implement the Code and to ensure that their contracts with suppliers for goods and services, including construction and construction works, comply with the Code.
+These guidelines are designed to assist government departments, agencies and public bodies (agencies) to implement the code and to ensure that their contracts with suppliers for goods and services, including construction and construction works, comply with the code.

 2. General information

-2.2 The Code does not currently apply to:
+2.3 The code does not currently apply:

-2. funding organisations that deliver services to the community on behalf of the Department of Families Fairness and Housing and the Department of Health under a service agreement.
+2. funding organisations that deliver services to the community on behalf of the Department of Families, Fairness and Housing and the Department of Health under a service agreement.

-3. Key Points
+3. Key points

-3.1 The Code applies to all:
+3.1 The code applies to all:

 1. Agencies; and